opendocsg/opendoc-family-justice-courts-practice-directions/Part 14-General Matters.md

 (3) The Duty Registrar will only arrange for the hearing of the application before the Duty Judge if the applicant satisfies the Duty Registrar that the case meets all the criteria stipulated in sub-paragraph (1).

 (4) If the applicant is unable to file the application and supporting affidavits via the electronic filing service (EFS) before the hearing, he / she must give a signed written undertaking to the Court to do so in accordance with Form 259 in Appendix A to these Practice Directions before the application will be heard.
-The applicant must bring three copies each of the application, the supporting affidavit and the appropriate draft orders of court (Form 260 in Appendix B to these Practice Directions) for the ex parte hearing.
+The applicant must bring three copies each of the application, the supporting affidavit and the appropriate draft orders of court (Form 260 in Appendix A to these Practice Directions) for the ex parte hearing.

 (5) On an ex parte application for an injunction against the permanent removal of a child from Singapore, the Court would require the applicant, to give an undertaking to compensate any party for any loss caused as a result of the application.
 The Court may require the undertaking as to damages to be supported by —